shuntaak/shuntaak.github.io/_pages/about.md

   - /about.html
 ---

-I am a master student at Graduate School of Information Science and Technology, the University of Tokyo since April 2019.
+I am a Ph.D. student at Graduate School of Information Science and Technology, the University of Tokyo since April 2019.
 My research interests include mathematical optimization and its applications to control, machine learning, traffic engineering and other fields.

 Supervisor: Professor [Akiko Takeda](https://www.or.mist.i.u-tokyo.ac.jp/takeda/index-e.html)